balderdashy/sails-docs/reference/Blueprints.md

 The **findOne()** blueprint action returns a single record from the model (given by `:modelIdentity`) as a JSON object.
 The specified `id` is the [primary key]() of the desired record.

-If the request was sent via a connected socket (via socket.io), the socket will be "subscribed" to the resulting record.
-That means that when the returned record is updated or deleted, a comet message will be sent over the socket.
+If the request was sent via a socket request, the requesting socket will be "subscribed" to the returned record.
+If the record is subsequently updated or deleted, a message will be sent to that socket's client informing them of the change.
 See the [docs for .subscribe()](https://github.com/balderdashy/sails-docs/blob/master/reference/ModelMethods.md#subscriberequestrecordscontexts) for more info.

 ### Parameters